CloudLabs-MOC/AI-102-AIEngineer/Instructions/14-bot-composer.md

 ## Task 1: Get an OpenWeather API key

-In this exercise, you will create a bot that uses the OpenWeather service to retrieve weather conditions for the city entered by the user.
+In this task, you will create a bot that uses the OpenWeather service to retrieve weather conditions for the city entered by the user.
 You will require an API key for the service to work.

 1. In a web browser, go to the OpenWeather site at `https://openweathermap.org/price`.